Pylons-tech/pylons/README.md

 # pylons

 Pylonsd daemon connect with all the other daemons around the world and process the transactions.
-On the other hand, it is responsible for providing rest api and cli endpoints for interacting with pylons ecosystem.
+On the other hand, it is responsible for providing rest api and cli commands for interacting with pylons ecosystem.

 ## Setup development environment